siqihe41099/csee4121/README.md

 # csee4121
+If the graphs do not show up, please refer to this link:

 ### Question 1
 The default blocksize used by HFDS is 128 MB.
 The default replication factor of HDFS on Dataproc is 3.